fin/pbundler/README.md

 TODO
 ----

+* Build inventory from what is installed, instead of requirements.last file
+* Handle failed egg installs
 * Really remove all no longer needed packages from virtualenv
 * Get rid of os.system
 * Reorganize library code